-A laboratory or facility that has hazardous waste for disposal shall contact Environmental Health and Safety, 6 Eisenhower Parking Deck, www.ehs.psu.edu, Phone 865-6391 to obtain the necessary form (Chemical Waste Manifest Form), which must be properly completed for all requests for disposal of chemicals/materials.
+A laboratory or facility that has hazardous waste for disposal shall complete a Chemical Waste Pickup Request Form available at www.ehs.psu.edu, or contact EHS at 814-865-6391.

 Environmental Health and Safety personnel will collect and transport the hazardous waste to the Chemical Accumulation Facility.
 Procedures for the collection of specially-arranged disposal activities will be established by EHS.

-The spill or discharge of any hazardous material must be reported to Environmental Health and Safety at 865-6391 during regular working hours (8:00 a.m. to 5:00 p.m.).
-At other times and on weekends, the incident must be reported to
+The spill or discharge of any hazardous material must be reported to Environmental Health and Safety at 865-6391 during regular working hours (Monday-Friday, 8:00 a.m. to 5:00 p.m.).
+At other times and on weekends, the incident must be reported to University Police and Public Safety at 814-863-1111.

-University Police.
-Callers from 862, 863, and 865 telephones, dial 911; from other numbers, dial 863-1111.
 Environmental Health and Safety personnel will report to the site of the incident and provide guidance and direction in proper cleanup procedures, as deemed appropriate.
 They will provide or recommend appropriate equipment for the cleanup, and arrange for the proper disposal of the hazardous waste.